tmolteno/specfit/README.md

 ## Changelog

+- 0.2.0b3 Fix examples, move to github automation for release information.
 - 0.1.0b3 First functioning release.
 - 0.1.0b4 [In progress] Add the frequency range to the full_column output.
             Return the inference data to allow further processing